Update: This post, originally published in October 2021, has been updated to reflect Adobe Sparks rebranding as Adobe Creative Cloud Express.

 - These elements (the text, barcode, and my little spaceship) are all layers.
 You can see them in the stack listed under #1.
 I’ve added these elements on top of the background image to create my cover.

-- Which brings us to point #3: the tools you’ll design with.
+- This brings us to point #3: the tools you’ll design with.
 Adobe Express keeps it simple, with text, elements (like shapes and arrows), and templates.
 You’ll also have options to add preset icons and stock photos.
 Finally, you can upload or create branded assets like Logos that Adobe Express will save and allow you to reuse for future designs.

 Notice that top layer (the blank one)?
 It’s my template.
 I’ve set the transparency to 0 (making it invisible).
 But if I want to check my spine location or margins, I can simply adjust the transparency slider to make the template visible.